 All the deposits of the Town are either insured or collateralized by using one of two methods.
 Under the Dedicated Method, all deposits that exceed the federal depository insurance coverage level are collateralized with securities held by the Town's agent in the Town's name.
 Under the Pooling Method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer's agent in the name of the State Treasurer.
 Since the State Treasurer is acting in a fiduciary capacity for the Town, these deposits are considered to be held by the Town's agent in the Town's name.
 The amount of the pledged collateral is based on an approved averaging method for non-interest bearing deposits and the actual current balance for interest-bearing deposits.
 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
 The State Treasurer does not confirm this information with the Town or the escrow agent.
 Because of the inability to measure the exact amounts of collateral pledged for the Town under the Pooling Method, the potential exists for under-collateralization, and this risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.
 The Town has no formal policy regarding custodial credit risk for deposits, but relies on the State Treasurer to enforce standards of minimum capitalization for all pooling method financial institutions and to monitor them for compliance.
 The Town complies with the provisions of G.S.
 159-31 when designating official depositories and verifying that deposits are properly insured.

-At June 30, 2021, the Town's deposits had a carrying and bank balance in the amount of \$537,309.
-Of the bank balance, \$330,052 was covered by federal depository insurance and the remainder was covered by collateral held under the pooling method.
+At June 30, 2021, the Town's deposits had a carrying amount of \$241,989 and a bank balance of \$241,963.
+Of the bank balance, the entire amount was covered by federal depository insurance.